Z (military symbol)

-Use as a military symbol
+Military use

 Description

-Various letters with corresponding meanings have been used by the Russian Armed Forces during the 2022 Russian invasion of Ukraine.
+Various letters with corresponding meanings have been used by the Russian Armed Forces during the Russian invasion of Ukraine.
 The form of the "Z" symbol is a reproduction of the Latin letter Z, identical also to a capital Greek zeta.
 The "Z" symbol is used instead of the equivalent Cyrillic letter З (Ze) used in the Russian alphabet, which has been described as peculiar, considering the symbol's later association with Russian nationalism and pro-Putin politics.
 This could be to avoid confusion with the numeral of a similar form 3, which is also used in Russia.
-The invasion has acquired the nickname "Operation Z", derived from the "Z" symbol.

 Purpose

 Military experts think the symbols are identifying marks used to reduce friendly fire, similar to the invasion stripes used in the Normandy landings during World War II.
 Some military experts think the symbols help distinguish different Russian army groups from one another, with former Royal United Services Institute director Michael Clarke saying that "often these symbols will be location-based: they will communicate where the unit is going" and pointing to the U.S. military's use of chevrons during the 2003 invasion of Iraq.
 The latter theory was confirmed by Russian veteran Sergey Kuvykin, who indicated in an interview with Life that symbols including "a 'Z' in a square, a 'Z' in a circle, a 'Z' with a star or simply 'Z' on its own" have been used to tell teams apart.

 Russian vehicles along the Russia–Ukraine border displayed the "Z" symbol during the 2021–2022 Russo-Ukrainian crisis in the weeks before the invasion.
 During the Battle of Kharkiv, locals used the "Z" symbols to identify and track Russian vehicles on Telegram.